sebmarkbage/ecmascript-immutable-data-structures/Issues.md

 The type of these objects are all types.
 This causes an explosion of new types.
 It doesn't work well with existing code that assume a finite set of types.

 Perhaps these types should share a single type such as 'record'?

+### Polyfill

+It's possible to implement these features in user land on top of Typed Objects.
+However, to get the proper `===` semantics you're locked to a certain structure layout which puts significants constraints on the performance optimizations that could be made.
+This is why this needs to be implemented in engines.